2023 Best Economics Bachelor's Degree Schools in Georgia

 Full Economics at Georgia State University Report

-University of West Georgia landed the #10 spot in the 2023 rankings for the best bachelor’s degree economics programs.
-Located in the fringe town of Carrollton, University of West Georgia is a public college with a large student population.
+University of West Georgia came in at #10 in this year’s edition of the Best Economics Bachelor’s Degree Schools in Georgia ranking.
+Located in the fringe town of Carrollton, University of West Georgia is a public school with a fairly large student population.

 On average, economics graduates from University of West Georgia take out $25,093 in student loans while working on their Bachelor's Degree.

-Explore all the Best Economics Colleges in the Southeast Area or other specific states within that region.
+Explore all the Best Economics Schools in the Southeast Area or other specific states within that region.

 One of 12 majors within the area of study, economics has other similar majors worth exploring.